What is a meningioma?

 Symptoms of a meningioma

-As a tumour grows, it can press on or grow into nearby areas of the brain.
+As a tumour grows, it can press on nearby areas of the brain.
 This can cause symptoms because it stops that part of the brain from working normally.
 Some symptoms can also happen because the tumour causes a build-up of pressure inside the skull.
 This is called raised intracranial pressure.

 • headaches